CourseReps/ECEN452-SP18/Students/Benejack/Lab6/ReadMe.md

 The final result, after impedance scaling where we multiply by our characteristic impedance of 50 ohms, is given by the circuit below:

-Maximally Flat LPF T-Line Model:
+Maximally Flat LPF T-Line Model:<br>
 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/Benejack/Lab6/Final1.PNG)<br>

 Using the online microstrip calculator, we found the wavelength and line width for each of the 1/8 wavelength sections.